 Professor Simon Handley

-New HDR Candidates are invited to attend the Pro Vice-Chancellor's HDR Welcome, held early in each semester.
+New graduate research students are invited to attend the Pro Vice-Chancellor's Welcome, held early in each semester.

 "You are about to embark on one of the most exciting, stimulating and challenging journeys in your academic life.
 A research degree is a unique opportunity to dedicate yourself fully, for a prolonged period, to the pursuit of knowledge and discovery in an area in which you have a deep and passionate interest.
 I encourage you to embrace this opportunity and savour every moment as you make your own personal contribution to the research life of this University.

 I wish you the very best in your studies and I hope that your time at Macquarie is both academically successful and personally satisfying.
 I very much look forward to supporting you in your journey and meeting you along the way."